Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 The choice of surgery depends on the extent of the infection, the size of the sinus tract, and the patient's overall health.
 Recovery time after surgery varies, but most patients can return to normal activities within a few weeks.

-In addition to surgery, there are other treatment options available for chronic Pilonidal Sinus, including antibiotics, wound care, and pain management.
+Other treatment options for chronic Pilonidal Sinus, including antibiotics, wound care, and pain management, are available in addition to surgery.
 Your doctor can recommend the best course of treatment based on your individual needs and the severity of your condition.

 Conservative measures